cyberark/terraform-provider-conjur/README.md

 ```
 conjur authenticator enable --id authn-gcp
 ```
-Define the Google Cloud service as a host in Conjur Cloud
+Define the Google Cloud service as a host in Secrets Manager, SaaS
 ```
 - !policy
   id: gcp-apps